Lincoln Center (Oregon): Details

 Completed in 1981, 1 Lincoln Center is five stories tall.
 2 Lincoln Center and 3 Lincoln Center are six stories tall and were built in 1985.
 The newest building, 5 Lincoln Center, was finished in 1989 and is seven stories tall.
 Located in the Portland metropolitan area, the complex is in the city of Tigard, but uses a Portland mailing address.
 Lincoln Center is at S.W.
 Greenburg Road and Oregon Route 217 across from the Washington Square shopping mall.
 The six-building complex sits on 23 acre acres and contains 743000 sqft of leasable space, primarily office space with some retail space as well.
 The grounds of the center include a duck pond.
 Exteriors of the office buildings are faced with steel and red bricks.
 In addition to office buildings, the center includes parking garages.

 Lincoln Tower

 Finished in 1988, Lincoln Tower or Lincoln Center Tower stands 12 stories tall.
 Built at a cost of $14 million, it measures 154 ft in height.
-The skyscraper was built on 6.8 acre and is the tallest building in Washington County.
-As the tallest, Tualatin Valley Fire & Rescue use the building for training in fighting fires in high-rise buildings.
+The skyscraper was built on 6.8 acre and was the tallest building in (until Nike built The Serena Williams Building at Nike World HQ) Washington County.
+As the second tallest, Tualatin Valley Fire & Rescue use the building for training in fighting fires in high-rise buildings.
 Lincoln Tower includes a helicopter landing pad on the roof of the 220000 sqft building.